GoogleCloudPlatform/python-docs-samples/MAC_SETUP.md

     ```

 ## Managing python versions using Pyenv global
-Pyenv allows you to configure the prioirty order for your python installs.
+Pyenv allows you to configure the priority order for your python installs.

 ```
 pyenv global 3.8.1 3.7.6 3.6.10 3.5.9 2.7.17
 ```

-This will make python and python3 point to Python 3.8.1. python2 will go to 2.7.17.
+This will make python and python3 point to Python 3.8.1. python2 will use 2.7.17.
 You can also further specify versions, such as python3.6 to use that version.

 ## Python virtual environments
 Using [Virtual Environments](https://docs.python.org/3/library/venv.html) prevents inadvertent modifications to your global python install.
 Once created and sourced, calls to `python` will uses this virtual environment, not a global python install.
 Each virtual environment can have its own set of packages that can be different from others.